mageni/.github/profile/README.md

 Generally, you should use code under licenses which explicitly give you relevant permissions.
 Ambiguity about what you can do with code can cause unwanted confusion and make open source difficult to use.
 In order to avoid any kind of ambiguity, on this document Mageni makes clarifications based on the law.

 ### What's DMCA?
 The Digital Millennium Copyright Act—or DMCA—is a US federal copyright law that was introduced in 1998.
 The DMCA protects the rights of both, copyright holders and the users of the copyrighted material.
 According to the DMCA "a copyright holder must consider the existence of fair use before sending a takedown notification under § 512(c)."** Lenz v.
 Universal Music Corp., 815 F.3d 1145, 1151 (9th Cir.
 2016) and when using the source code of GPL-covered program, the **GPL grants you "fair use" rights** (See 17 U.S.C. § 107).
-All the code that Mageni has on GitHub is GPL-covered and used as authorized by 17 U.S.C. § 107
+All the code published by Mageni on GitHub is GPL-covered and is lawfully used under "fair use" rights as authorized by 17 U.S.C. § 107.

+> Do I have “fair use” rights in using the source code of a GPL-covered program?
+Yes, you do.
+“Fair use” is use that is allowed without any special permission. **Since you don't need the developers' permission for such use, you can do it regardless of what the developers said about it—in the license or elsewhere, whether that license be the GNU GPL or any other free software license.** Source: <a href="https://www.gnu.org/licenses/gpl-faq.en.html#GPLFairUse">https://www.gnu.org/licenses/gpl-faq.en.html#GPLFairUse</a>

+> “fair use is not just excused by the law, it is wholly authorized by the law.”
+Lenz v.
+Universal Music Corp., 815 F.3d 1145, 1151 (9th Cir.
+2016).

+> “[A]nyone who . . . makes a fair use of the work is not an infringer of the copyright with respect to such use.”
+Sony Corp. of Am. v.
+Universal City Studios, Inc., 464 U.S. 417, 433 (1984).

 ### Three rights to consider